 1–3 October 2020 | Pontignano Conference 2020: XXVIII edition

 The Pontignano Conference is one of the most important annual events in the UK-Italy relationship.
-From 1 to 3 October, delegates will take part in workshops to lay the foundations for a prosperous, secure and sustainable future.
+From 1 to 3 October, delegates took part in workshops to lay the foundations for a prosperous, secure and sustainable future.

 1–4 October 2020 | Letterature, Festival internazionale di Roma: Insieme – Lettori, Autori, Editori